jesus-castro3/planetswiki/README.md

 - What is React
 - What is JSX
 - ES6 features will be using
-- What is a component
 - Creating components in React
-- What is State
-- What are Props
+- Creating component state
+- Component props
-- Component lifecycles
+- Component lifecycles methods
 - Conditional Rendering
 - Adding styles

 ## Requirements: